sockless-coding/panasonic_cc/README.md

 - :coffee:&nbsp;&nbsp;[Buy me a coffee](https://www.buymeacoffee.com/sockless)

-# Features:
+## Features:

 * Climate component for Panasonic airconditioners and heatpumps
+* Horizontal swing mode selection
 * Sensors for inside and outside temperature (where available)
 * Switch for toggling Nanoe
 * Daily energy sensor (optional)
 * Current Power sensor (Calculated from energy reading)

+## Installation

+### Install using HACS (recomended)
+If you do not have HACS installed yet visit https://hacs.xyz for installation instructions.
+In HACS go to the Integrations section hit the big + at the bottom right and search for **Panasonic Comfort Cloud**.

+### Install manually
+Clone or copy this repository and copy the folder 'custom_components/panasonic_cc' into '<homeassistant config>/custom_components/panasonic_cc'

-# Configuration
+## Configuration

-The Panasonic Comfort Cloud integration can be configured via the Home Assistant integration interface where it will let you enter your Panasonic ID and Password.
+Once installed the Panasonic Comfort Cloud integration can be configured via the Home Assistant integration interface where it will let you enter your Panasonic ID and Password.

 ![Setup](https://github.com/sockless-coding/panasonic_cc/raw/master/doc/setup_dlg.png)

 After inital setup additional options are available

 ![Setup](https://github.com/sockless-coding/panasonic_cc/raw/master/doc/options_dlg.png)

+## Known issues

+- Setting the Horizontal swing mode to LefMid will break the component and you have to use Comfort Cloud app to change the mode to sometihng else.

 [license-shield]: https://img.shields.io/github/license/sockless-coding/panasonic_cc.svg?style=for-the-badge
 [releases-shield]: https://img.shields.io/github/release/sockless-coding/panasonic_cc.svg?style=for-the-badge